Not all the weird chimerical things that come out of wizards' workshops are monstrous killing machines. Just most of them.

 If forced into a fight many rabboons carry a disease called rabbititis, which can be transmitted by their bite.
 If a victim fails to resist the disease they'll begin suffering its effects within 1d6 days, at which point they suffer a flat 10% chance to fail with any attacks or complex skills relying on sight due to swirling red and yellow spots occluding their vision.
 These symptoms usually last a further 2d6 days or until cured with magic or conventional medicine.

 It is possible but difficult to train a rabboon as a companion or pet, although few go the effort.
-Their relatively high intelligence, manipulatory forepaws, great mobility and good stealth make them an useful adjunct for aspiring housebreakers and other ne'er-do-wells.
+Their relatively high intelligence, manipulatory forepaws, great mobility and good stealth make them a helpful adjunct for aspiring housebreakers and other ne'er-do-wells.
 Exceptional specimens are even able to identify things like keys, coin purses and jewelry as desirable things to bring back from a scouting expedition.
 They're also generally adorable, and an exotic pet can open doors and attract interest in the right circumstances - but most are prone to bite if startled or annoyed, so some caution is called for.

 Design Commentary: These were inspired by a post over on Ancient Vaults and Eldritch Secrets that had me thinking about portmanteaus and the potential for misunderstanding homophones.
 Confusing a rabboon with a raboon or vice versa could really be an unpleasant surprise.